Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Oregon Stats and Trends

-- Oregon has played 13 games, with five wins against the spread.

-- The Ducks have been underdogs by 4.5 points or more once this season and covered the spread.
+- This season, the Ducks won ATS in their only game as an underdog of 4.5 points or more.

-- Oregon's games this season have eclipsed the over/under in 50% of its opportunities (six times in 12 games with a set point total).
+- Oregon's games this year have gone over the total in six out of 12 opportunities (50%).

-- Oregon is 5-4 against the spread and 9-0 overall when the team records more than 25.3 points.
+- Oregon is 5-4 against the spread and 9-0 overall in games when it scores more than 25.3 points.

-- In games that Oregon picks up more than 380.2 yards, the team is 5-5 against the spread and 9-1 overall.
+- In games that Oregon picks up over 380.2 yards, the team is 5-5 against the spread and 9-1 overall.

-- The Ducks have turned the ball over 13 times, 10 fewer times than the Sooners have forced turnovers (23).
+- This season the Ducks have 13 turnovers, 10 fewer than the Sooners have takeaways (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.